The PALS Fund

 Who qualifies to receive benefits?

-To be eligible for pet assistance you must be age 60 and meet the program's guidelines to qualify as low income.
+To be eligible for pet assistance you must be age 60, live in Thurston or Mason County and meet the program's guidelines to qualify as low income.
 Please note funds are limited and will be awarded while funding lasts.
 Contact our Resource Specialist Team below for more information.

 Interested in supporting the Pet Assistance Fund?

 Here is your opportunity to help low-income seniors and their pets.
 Please visit our PALS Fund donation page for more information about supporting this worthy cause.